Pradeeppachiyappan/Experiment-08-Encoders-and-decoders-/README.md

 ### Figure -04 8 to 3 Decoder implementation

 ## ->Procedure :
-1. Open Quartus II and select new project and choose the file location.
+1.Open Quartus II and select new project and choose the file location.

-2. Module Declaration.
+2.Module Declaration.
 Module should have the file name.

-3. Input-Output Delecaration.
+3.Input-Output Delecaration.

 4.Use assign to define the functionality of logic circuits.